Wealth Transfer Rises to $68 Trillion!

-Imagine if just 1% of that were given to Kingdom causes.
+Now, imagine if just 1% of that were given to Kingdom causes.
 It would yield $680 billion.
 To put that number in perspective, there are 150 Christian colleges in the U.S. and Canada.
 Even if we gave each of them a $1 billion dollar endowment, we’d still have $530 billion dollars left.

 While the article accurately notes that much of that wealth transfer will become inherited wealth, it further notes that much of the transfer will likely be given to charity.

 Millennials in particular will invest and give with the community in mind.
 They also may invest differently from their parents, giving greater weight to social responsibility.

 The implications are many.

 Foundations and donor advised fund holders need to make sure that donor intent is documented and upheld.